 —Aleks Slijepcevic, project coordinator, Newark, DE

 Share your appreciation

-“My husband and I do what we call ‘Shared Appreciations’ before we go to bed at night, where we each share 3 things that we appreciate about ourselves and the other person.
+“My husband and I do what we call ‘shared appreciations’ before we go to bed at night, where we each share three things that we appreciate about ourselves and the other person.
 It helps us to feel connected and appreciated before we sleep, so that we are wake up feeling loved and off to a good start to our day!”

 —Elsie Storm, M.A., transformational life coach, Duluth, MN

 “I sew every night; whether this is embroidery, sewing cushions or dresses.
 I have recurring nightmares, and a doctor told me the repetition of sewing helps put thoughts ‘in the right place’ so you can relax at night.
 And this has been very helpful for me.
 I sleep better and am refreshed in the morning.”

 —Susan Heaton-Wright, impact and speaking mentor, Hertfordshire, U.K.

 “At night, when the monkey chatter is there as I’m trying to fall asleep, I stop and think of three to five things that made my heart smile that day.
 It shifts the brain and I’m drifting off to sleep from a place of relaxation.”

 —Marja Norris, author and mentor, Franklin, MI